LingyuLi-math/starter-academic/content/publication/biomarker/index.md

 ---
-title: "“Biomarker discovery for predicting spontaneous preterm birth from gene expression data by regularized logistic regression"
+title: "Biomarker discovery for predicting spontaneous preterm birth from gene expression data by regularized logistic regression"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here